-- You will need to post someone immediately inside the front of the store. - Always keep a 2m distance from customers entering.
+- You will need to post someone immediately inside or outside the front of the store. - Always keep a 2m distance from customers entering.

-- > Businesses must figure out, according to the square footage of your store, the maximum number of customers able to enter and maintain social distancing. - Use one door entry/exit to enable an accurate count. - Ensure that your team are taking an accurate count of those coming in/out of the store - Supply the team member with a clipboard to keep a tally if needed. - Allow entry and exit on a one in one out basis. - > Mark 2m intervals away from the door outside the store for customers who wish to queue. - > POS should be issued to support this.
+Businesses must figure calculate, according to the square footage of your store, the maximum number of customers able to enter and maintain social distancing.

+- It is recommended that a maximum of only two people together be allowed to enter the store.
+(Separate discretion and assessment might need to be given to single parents with children/carers etc.) - Use one door entry/exit to enable an accurate count. - Ensure that your team are taking an accurate count of those coming in/out of the store - Supply the team member with a clipboard to keep a tally if needed. - Allow entry and exit on a one in one out basis. - Create a point 2m away from the door outside the store for customers who wish to wait.
+Using tape on the ground at 2m intervals will help this. - > POS should be issued to support this.